AngelGuevara7/AngelGuevara7/README.md

 - 🔭 I’m currently working on **Text-To-Speech models**

+- 🌱 I’m currently learning **About Google Cloud Platform**

 - 📫 How to reach me **angelguevara9834@gmail.com**

-- 📄 Know about my experiences **I'm working as a data scientist at Vocalityai.
+- 📄 Know about my experiences [I'm working as a data scientist at Vocalityai.
 Focus on Text-To-Speech models.
-Other interests are: RAGs, computer vision or LLMs.**
+Other interests are: RAGs, computer vision or LLMs.](I'm working as a data scientist at Vocalityai.
+Focus on Text-To-Speech models.
+Other interests are: RAGs, computer vision or LLMs.)

 <h3 align="left">Connect with me:</h3>
 <p align="left">